landowark/submissions/README.md

 ## Using the Gel Box (Wastewater Artic only):

 1. Right click on the run in the Submissions Table to access the context menu.
 2. Click on “Gel Box”.
 3. Choose the .jpg file exported from the Egel reader.
 4. Click “Okay”.
-5. If none exists, eEnter the DNA Core Submission Number and gel barcode at the top of the window.
+5. If none exists, Enter the DNA Core Submission Number and gel barcode at the top of the window.
 6. Use the histogram slide on the right side of the window to adjust the image contrast.
 7. Use the mouse scroll to zoom in on relevant areas of the image.
 8. Enter the control status in the grid at the bottom of the window.
 9. Add any relevant comments.
 10. Click “Okay”.

 ## Check existing Run: